cbworden/shake-doc/products.rst

-**Peak Ground Motion Maps.** ShakeMap generates static maps for PGA, PGV and Intensity---and optionally---three separate maps for peak spectral accelerations (0.3, 1.0, 3.0 sec periods).
-The peak ground motions are distinct from intensity
-maps: shaking values on the former are colored image overlays; the latter are peak ground motion contours.
-On peak ground motion maps station fill colors indicate the ground motion of the station converted to intensity or, optionally, the identity of the seismic network data source.
+**Peak Ground Motion Maps.** ShakeMap generates static maps for PGA, PGV and Intensity---and optionally---three separate maps for peak spectral accelerations (PSA at 0.3, 1.0, 3.0 sec periods).
+The PGM maps are distinct from the intensity maps: shaking values on the former are colored image overlays; the latter are PGM contours.
+On PGM maps stations' fill colors indicate the ground motion of the station converted to intensity or, optionally, the identity of the seismic network data source.
 When the color indicates peak ground motion, the values are converted to the intensity color scheme via the